Wayfair Black Friday deals 2021: Furniture, appliances and more | CNN Underscored

 Blend smoothies and batch cocktails with ease with this Ninja, which readily handles ice, frozen fruit and more, thanks to 1,000 watts of power and a 72-ounce blender capacity.

-Staub Ceramic 2-piece Rectangular Baking Dish Set ($49.95, originally $129; wayfair.com)
+Staub Ceramic 2-Piece Rectangular Baking Dish Set ($49.95, originally $129; wayfair.com)

 These Staub baking pans are deeply discounted at 61% off.
 They’re safe for both dishwasher and microwave, and the sizes are perfect for lasagna, desserts and more.

-This cast iron cocotte is perfect for pretty much all your autumnal baking needs: Think stews, roasts, casseroles and more.
+This cast-iron cocotte is perfect for pretty much all your autumnal baking needs — think stews, roasts, casseroles and more.
 Staub stands out for its self-basting lid that keeps what you’re braising moist and juicy.

 For more great Wayfair deals, check out CNN Coupons.